neutralinojs/neutralinojs.github.io/docs/configuration/neutralino.config.json.md

 If this setting is `true`, the app process will exit when the user clicks on the close button.
 Otherwise, the framework will dispatch the `windowClose` event.

+### `modes.window.useSavedState: boolean`
+Save and load the primary window state (width, height, x, y, values and maximized status) automatically.
+The default value is `true`.

 ## Chrome mode
 The following configuration values are used when the application starts with the chrome mode.